sdnts/prisma-playground/packages/api/README.md

 - PUT /workspace/{id}

   - Makes a change to an existing workspace.
-This includes:
+This includes (in order):
     - Downloading the workspace file system from S3
     - If a schema change is requested, the provisioned database is migrated to the new schema, Prisma Client is regenerated, and these changed are uploaded back to S3.
     - Running saved code.
 If a code change is requested, then the changed code is run